sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Basic_Concepts/Views/Project_Explorer_View.md

 In the Project Explorer view:

 1. **Double-click on files** to open them in their default Editor.

-2.  **Right-click on a project, folder or file** to open a right-context menu, where you can perform an action, such as copying or moving.
+2. **Right-click on a project, folder, or file** to open a right-context menu, where you can perform an action, such as copying or moving.

 3. **Select a project** in the Project Explorer view, then select a Launch mode in the Workbench toolbar to build and run the project.

 ## Toolbar